yeojz/otplib/README.md

 ## Getting Started

-This is a more in-depth setup guide which includes steps for customising your dependencies.
-Check out the [Quick Start][docs-quick-start] if you do need or want to select your own dependencies.
+This is a more in-depth setup guide for installing, configuring and customising your dependencies for the library.

+Check out the [Quick Start][docs-quick-start] guide if you do need / want to customise any dependencies from the presets.

 Other References: